 5.1.7.
 Cooperate with and assist the Controller in the response to any notifications from a supervisory authority in connection with the Processed Data, including, without limitation, the provision of supporting documentation to be submitted to the relevant supervisory authority as evidence that the Processor is legally bound by the terms of this DPA;

 5.1.8.
-Provide to the Controller, upon request, all the information in its possession or control referring to the processing of the Processed Data under this DPA, namely for the latter to assess whether such processing is carried out in accordance with this DPA;
+Provide to the Controller, upon request, all the information in its possession or control referring to the processing of the Processed Data under this DPA, namely for the Controller to assess whether such processing is carried out in accordance with this DPA;

 5.1.9.
 Disclose the information reasonably required by the Controller for the performance of privacy impact assessments concerning the processing activities and cooperate on the implementation of mitigation actions agreed by the Parties to address privacy risks which may have been identified; and

 5.1.10.
-Permit, provide information for and cooperate with the Controller regarding audits, including any inspections conducted by the Controller or another auditor mandated by the Controller.
+Permit, provide information for, and cooperate with the Controller regarding audits, including any inspections conducted by the Controller or another auditor mandated by the Controller.

 5.2.
 With regard to the Persons in Charge of Data Processing, the Processor further undertakes to: